Mic92/vmsh/EVALUATION.md

 This script only depends on Python and Nix as referenced above.
 All other dependencies will be loaded through nix.
-If the script fails at any point it can be restarted and it will only not yet done builds or experiments.
-Each command it runs will be printed to during evaluation along with environment variable set.
+If the script fails at any point it can be restarted and it will only re-run not-yet-completed builds and experiments.
+Each command which the script runs will be printed during evaluation along with environment variable set.

-For disk benchmarks our scripts a assume a nvme block device that can be reformatted during the benchmark.
+For disk benchmarks our scripts a assume a nvme block device which can be reformatted during the benchmark.
 To configure the disk set the `HOST_SSD` environment variable:

 ```